Reilly-ConceptsCognitionLab/ConversationAlign/README.md

 <span style="display: inline-block; padding: 0.2em 0.4em; margin: 0.1em; background-color: #8B0000; color: white; font-weight: bold; border-radius: 3px; font-family: Arial, sans-serif;">
-How to prep your language transcripts for processing in
+How to prep your language transcripts for processing in ConversationAlign </span> <br>

-ConversationAlign: </span> <br> ConversationAlign can handle a home brew of your own preferred format.
+ConversationAlign can handle a home brew of your own preferred format.
 The order of your columns does not matter.
-Any other data in your transcripts (e.g., metadata, timestamps, grouping variables) will be retained.
-Don’t worry about stripping punctuation.
+Any other data in your transcripts (e.g., metadata, timestamps, grouping variables, physio data) will be retained.
+Don’t worry about stripping punctuation or splitting your transscripts across rows.
+ConversationAlign will do that for you.

-ConversationAlign will do that for you. **Note: ConversationAlign can ONLY process dyadic conversation transcripts (i.e., two person dialogues)**. <br> 1) Your raw transcript MUST contain at least two columns, delineating interlouctor (e.g., Mary or Joe) and text.
+**Note: ConversationAlign can ONLY process dyadic conversation transcripts (i.e., two person dialogues)** <br>

+Conditions/Precautions: <br> 1) Your raw transcript MUST contain at least two columns, delineating interlouctor (e.g., Mary or Joe) and text.
 2) Label your talker/interlocutor column as ‘Interlocutor’, ‘Speaker’, or ‘Participant’ <br> 3) Label your text column as ‘Text’, ‘Utterance’, or ‘Turn’. <br> 4) Save each conversation transcript somwehere on your computer as a separate file (CSV or txt work best).<br> 5) Be careful/deliberate about your filenaming convention.
 The filename for each conversation will become its event ID (or document_id) in the dataframe ConversationAlign processes. <br> 6) Move all your individual conversation transcripts to be analyzed into one folder (e.g., “my_transcripts”).
 This folder should ideally by nested in the same directory you are running your R script in. <br> 7) If you have metadata (e.g., age, timestamps, grouping variables), you can either append this to your original transcript or merge the metdata as a separate file.
 This is a useful option when you have many individual difference and demographic details. <br>

 # Installation